|

 a list of data sets may be present (either data set name or number).

-If a list of data sets is provided only the specified data sets are
+If a list of data sets is provided, only the specified data sets are

 For a detail data set, a search item may also be specified to define

-the detail set export order.
+the detail set export order (in case of chained export).

-The typically used options are:
+The most commonly used options are:

 -